 - This unit is delivered as a series of interactive workshops with an emphasis on developing students' mathematics content knowledge and pedagogy, and improving attitudes towards mathematics.
 Taking into account the development and characteristics of children, emphasis is placed on a range of teaching strategies that use concrete materials to engage children in mathematical learning, along with the use of storybooks (hard copy or electronic) to assist children to engage with, and make sense of, mathematics.
 Students become familiar with the three content strands (number and algebra, measurement and geometry, and statistics and probability) and the proficiency strands of the Australian Curriculum: Mathematics.
 They also become familiar with the place of mathematics within the Early Years Learning Framework.
 Students begin to develop a resource file and professional library as a means of developing their own mathematics content knowledge.

-- Typically this unit is assessed in the following ways: (1) assignment 1: children's knowledge of number and (2) assignment 2: planning and programming document.
+- Indicative assessments in this unit are as follows: (1) assignment 1: children's knowledge of number and (2) assignment 2: planning and programming document.
 Further information is available in the unit outline.

 - Unit Coordinator(s)